A1Liu/a1liu.github.io/src/_collections/_posts/2019-01-05-website-api-docs.md

 categories: [projects, homepage]
 tags: [html, css, sass]
 ---
-Documentation for the webpage as of commit `"{% include ref-commit.html text="moved main.scss in prep for transition to firebase" commit="29e6933aa4512f36e6f85668d28a69b3f58678b8" %}"`.
+Documentation for the webpage as of commit {% include ref-commit.html text="`\"moved main.scss in prep for transition to firebase\"`" commit="29e6933aa4512f36e6f85668d28a69b3f58678b8" %}.

 ## HTML